-Following my post on how to use up milk, you will find below a picture-based recipe on how to make a flan, which is the French near equivalent to English set custard (French flan uses whole eggs!).
+Following my post on how to use up milk, you will find below a picture-based recipe on how to make a flan, which is the French near equivalent to English set custard (only the French flan uses whole eggs not just yolk!).
 The following quantities will make about 12 ramekins.

 First, make caramel using 300g sugar + 5tb water.

-Once the sugar has dissolved, avoid stirring and remove from heat from turning gold.
+Once the sugar has dissolved, avoid stirring and remove from heat when it turns gold.
 If your caramel is too light, it will taste very sugary.
 If it too dark, it will taste and smell burnt.
 In this instance, start again ortherwise it would spoint your dessert.

 Tip: Non-stick saucepans are not recommended to make caramel as their coating might get damaged by the high heat.
 Yeah, I know…..
-I am using a non-stick saucepan…. dough!
+I am using a non-stick saucepan…. doh!

 When the sugar has turned into caramel, divide the mixture into the ramekins.